Firesphere/silverstripe-solr-search/contributing.md

 # The code review process

-If you've completed all these steps, I _will_ invest significant time and energy in giving your PR a detailed code review.
+If you've completed all these steps, we _will_ invest significant time and energy in giving your PR a detailed code review.
 This is a powerful and beneficial process which can not only improve the code, but can also help you learn to be a better engineer and a better Go programmer—and the same goes for me!